-Store the pump under the conditions specified here:
+Store the pump under the conditions specified here.

-- The storage location must be covered, dry, well ventilated, frost-free and as vibration-free as possible. - The humidity should be constant. - Store the pump horizontally. - Tightly seal the suction and pressure nozzles. - Rotate the shaft by hand once a month, e.g. rotate the fan on the motor. - If stored for more than two years, check the motor shaft bearings before installation and exchange them if necessary.
+- The storage location must be covered, dry, well ventilated, frost-free and as vibration-free as possible. - The humidity should be constant. - Store the pump horizontally. - Preserve the pump if it is stored for a long time.
+Tightly seal the suction and pressure nozzles.
+Check the corrosion protection every 3 months. - Rotate the shaft by hand once a month, e.g. rotate the fan on the motor. - If stored for more than two years, check the motor shaft bearings before installation and exchange them if necessary.
 If stored for more than four years, check the motor shaft bearings before installation and generally exchange them.